-Office for Civil Rights, US Department of Education Customer Service Team
+Office for Civil Rights U.S. Department of Education Customer Service Team 400 Maryland Ave., SW, Washington, DC 20202-1100

-400 Maryland Ave, SW, Washington, DC 20202-1100 800-421-3481
+Phone: 800-421-3481

 This office may refer the matter to a regional Office for Civil Rights.
-Students may also refer to the Office for Civil Rights for more information.
+Please refer to the Office for Civil Rights for more information.